 A detailed explanation of each operating mode will be provided in the following paragraphs.
 Party-Line w/Auto Mix This operating mode allows party-line (PL) channels or circuits to be created from Dante signals.
+An automatic mixing function helps improve voice signal intelligibility.
+This mode is not compatible with high-frequency call signals.
+(Refer to the Technical Notes section for more details.)
 OPERATING MODE: PARTY-LINE W/AUTO MIX EXAMPLE SHOWS GROUP A CONFIGURED FOR 4 CHANNELS PER GROUP WITH DEFAULT CHANNEL LABELS (MINIMUM 4, MAXIMUM 16 INPUT/OUTPUT PAIRS)